Jay Clayton (musician): Career

 After moving to New York, Clayton supported herself with office work by day, but by night, she would explore the blossoming avant-garde jazz scene of the city.
 Clayton fostered a connection of mentorship with Steve Lacy.
 Lacy not only helped Clayton find balance between the influence of tradition and free music in her own vocal technique, but also introduced her to bassist Lewis Worrell, trumpeter Marc Levin, and drummer, as well as future husband, Frank Clayton.

 Clayton became part of the free jazz and avant-garde jazz crowd, which was unusual for a vocalist.
 With her status as an established avant-garde musician, she gained many connections.
 In 1967, Clayton and her husband, Frank Clayton, began presenting a loft jazz concert series in their home including artists, Joanne Brackeen, Cecil McBee, Jane Getz, and Sam Rivers, to name a few.
-As Clayton gained more and more recognition, she began to perform with other famous avant-garde jazz and minimalist musicians, some of which include: Muhal Richard Abrams, Gary Bartz, Jane Ira Bloom, George Cables, Steve Lacy, Julian Priester, Perry Robinson, Mark Whitecage, Steve Reich, and John Cage.
+As Clayton gained more and more recognition, she began to perform with other famous avant-garde jazz and minimalist musicians.
+Musicians she has worked with include: Muhal Richard Abrams, Gary Bartz, Jane Ira Bloom, George Cables, Steve Lacy, Julian Priester, Perry Robinson, Mark Whitecage, Steve Reich, John Cage, Kirk Nurock, Paul McCandless, Bennie Wallace, Dave Holland, Stanley Cowell, and Rufus Reid.

 As an independent artist already used to creating her own events, Clayton acted as the artistic director for the first ever Women in Jazz Festival, produced by Cobi Narita in 1979.
 She served as a consultant for ABC Cable’s Women in Jazz, compiling footage for the series.
 The year 1980 saw the release of All Out, her first album as a leader, featuring Jane Ira Bloom, Harvie Swartz, Larry Karush, and Frank Clayton.

 Clayton's teaching career lifted off in 1982, when she left New York City to build the vocal jazz program at the Cornish College of the Arts.
 She was on the jazz faculty at Cornish College for the Arts for 20 years.
-Jay has taught numerous master classes and workshops at places including City College of New York, University of Music and Performing Arts Vienna, and the Bud Shank Jazz Workshop, Banff Centre, which she co-taught with fellow vocalist Sheila Jordan, The New School, the Vermont Jazz Workshop, and Princeton University.
+Jay has taught numerous master classes and workshops at places including City College of New York, University of Music and Performing Arts Vienna, and the Bud Shank Jazz Workshop, Banff Centre (which she co-taught with fellow vocalist Sheila Jordan), The New School, the Vermont Jazz Workshop, and Princeton University.

+Death

+Clayton died from small-cell lung cancer at her home in New Paltz, New York, on December 31, 2023, at the age of 82.